tokuda-lab/tokuda-lab.github.io/_projects/openigtlink.md

 Tempany CM, Hata N. OpenIGTLink: an open network protocol for image-guided therapy environment.
 [Int J Med Robot.
 2009 Dec;5(4):423-34. doi:
 10.1002/rcs.274.
 PMID: 19621334; PMCID: PMC2811069.](https://pubmed.ncbi.nlm.nih.gov/19621334/)

+## Acknowledgements

+The development of OpenIGTLink has been primarily supported by the National Institutes of Health (R01EB020667, P41EB028741).
+Since this has been developed using the open-source model, many contributions came from external groups.
+See ["Acknowledgements" and "Contributors"](http://openigtlink.org/about) on the OpenIGTLink official website.